 School chronicles are, most importantly, an irreplaceable source for investigating the daily life of schools of that time.
 The impact of the war on the chronicles was limited to some degree.
 The authors of the city chronicles provided, year by year, the number of students in individual classes, the number of children attending schools, the number of organised divisions and the number of newly-admitted pupils.
-Their village colleagues listed the number of children from different villages in a given school district that attended school.
+Their village colleagues listed the number of children from different villages in a given school district that attended school56.
 Almost all chronicles provide dates related to the organisation of the school year.
-Every year, the chronicles indicated the dates of the beginning and the end of the school year as well as the dates of summer, autumn, Christmas, Easter and Pentecost holidays.
+Every year, the chronicles indicated the dates of the beginning and the end of the school year as well as the dates of summer, autumn, Christmas, Easter and Pentecost holidays57.
 However, the mentions of students held back for an extra year were very few.
-Although this was a frequent element of the schooling practice of the time, it was apparently not interesting enough for the authors to include it in the school chronicles.
+Although this was a frequent element of the schooling practice of the time, it was apparently not interesting enough for the authors to include it in the school chronicles58.

 The patriotic education of youth was one of the priorities of the authorities during a global military conflict.
 People continued to celebrate all the earlier commemorative events related in particular to anniversaries of important events in the history of Prussia.
-Almost all chronicles mention annual celebrations of the Sedan festival (the anniversary of the battle with the French in 1870) and the birthday of the Emperor.
-The Great War period covered the anniversaries of the birthday of Chancellor Otto von Bismarck and the rule of the Hohenzollern dynasty in Prussia, not to mention the declaration of Martin Luther: the celebration of which is
+Almost all chronicles mention annual celebrations of the Sedan festival (the anniversary of the battle with the French in 1870) and the birthday of the Emperor59.
+The Great War period covered the anniversaries of the birthday of Chancellor Otto von Bismarck and the rule of the Hohenzollern dynasty in Prussia, not to mention the declaration of Martin Luther: the celebration of which is described in the chronicles of Evangelical schools60.
+Other anniversaries were also

-GM, ARC, KSwK, p.
-64.
+60 GG2, ARC, KSwJ, p.
+82.